Divorce Through Mediation

 If the mediation process is successful, the parties will typically reduce the terms of their agreement to writing and sign the agreement.
 A mediation agreement will be binding, but only if the parties comply with the requirements set forth under Texas law.
 Specifically, the agreement must include a prominently displayed statement that it is not subject to revocation.
 The statement must be underlined, in bold type, or in capital letters to ensure its visibility.
 Additionally, the agreement must be signed by each party, and if a party is represented by an attorney during the mediation, the attorney as well.
 If the agreement meets these requirements, a party seeking enforcement via the courts will be entitled to judgment.Meet with an Experienced Lawyer in Dallas

 If you want to end your marriage, you should speak to an attorney to determine if mediation may be suitable to achieve your goals.
 The experienced attorneys of McClure Law Group are skilled at helping people protect their interests while legally dissolving their marriages, and if you hire us, we will work tirelessly to help you seek the best outcome possible in your case.
-Our main office is in Dallas, and we are also available to meet for conferences at our Collin County office in Plano.
 We often represent people in divorce matters in Richardson, McKinney, Rockwall, Irving, Fort Worth, Garland, and Frisco.
 We also help people with family law matters in cities throughout Dallas, Rockwall, Grayson, Collin, Denton, and Tarrant Counties.
 You can reach us via our online form or at 214.692.8200 to schedule a meeting.